University of Tennessee: Civil rights era

 Although the university was required to enroll students of any race or ethnicity as a public, land-grant institution, the Tennessee state constitution prohibited integrated education.
 Only white students were accepted until 1952, when the first two Black students were allowed to enroll in a graduate program.
+In 1954, Lillian Jenkins became the first African American to earn a degree from the university (graduated with a master's degree in special education.
+In 1956, R.B.J.
+Campbelle became the first African American to earn a Bachelor of Laws (LLB) degree, and three years later in 1959, Harry S. Blanton became the first to earn a doctorate degree (Doctor of Education (Ed.D) in educational administration and supervision).

 Even after educational segregation was ruled unconstitutional by the Supreme Court in 1954 in Brown v.
 Board of Education, the university resisted desegregation.
 Black students could first enroll as undergraduates in 1961.
+In 1964, Brenda J. L. Peel became the first African American to earn an undergraduate degree at the university.
+In the same year, Alvin H. Crawford was the first Black to earn a Doctor of Medicine (MD) degree.

+In 1967, Robert Kirk became the first African American full-time professor at the university.

 African-American attorney Rita Sanders Geier filed suit against the state of Tennessee in 1968, alleging that its higher education system remained segregated despite a federal mandate ordering desegregation.
 She alleged that the opening of a University of Tennessee campus at Nashville would lead to the creation of another predominantly white institution that would strip resources from Tennessee State University, the only state-funded Historically black university.
 The suit was not settled until 2001, when the Geier Consent Decree resulted in the appropriation of $77 million in state funding to increase diversity among student and faculty populations among all Tennessee institutions of higher learning.

 Modern era

+In 2007 Carolyn Richardson Hodges became the first African-American woman to serve as vice provost and dean of the graduate school.

+In 2012, Jamie Porter became the first African-American woman to earn a Ph.D. in nuclear engineering.

 On December 15, 2016, the UT board of trustees confirmed Beverly J. Davenport as the next chancellor of the Knoxville campus, succeeding Jimmy Cheek.
 She was the first female chancellor of the university.
 On May 2, 2018, UT President Joe DiPietro fired Davenport, citing poor communication and interpersonal skills, among other reasons.
 The decision received criticism from the student body and faculty, as these reasons were also listed as Davenport's strengths and why DiPietro chose to hire her a little over one year earlier.
 She was retained as a faculty member.